AI for Customer Service Automation: A 2024 Guide to Smarter Support

 HubSpot Service Hub

-HubSpot’s Service Hub offers a range of AI-powered features to streamline customer service.
+HubSpot’s Service Hub offers a range of AI-powered features to customer service.
 Their conversational bots can automate routine tasks such as appointment scheduling and lead qualification.
 AI-powered ticketing helps route tickets to the appropriate agents, and customer feedback surveys are analyzed using AI to identify trends and areas for improvement.

 Standout Features: